Christ Lutheran Church

 All are welcome, and we are glad you are with us as we pray and worship together, growing in faith as followers of Christ.

-We request all to wear masks in the sanctuary since there is a greater incidence of Covid in the community.
+Masks are optional in the sanctuary since Covid levels have decreased in the community.
 Thank you for silencing your cell phones.

 We extend a special welcome to guests worshipping with us today!
 Please sign the visitor log in the narthex or sign-in on Zoom in the live chat.
 We hope you’ll feel welcomed and spiritually nourished.
 If you’d like to speak to the pastor about the congregation, please let her know directly or call the church office at 314-962-6011.

 We welcome young children to worship.
 Children’s bulletins and bags with children’s materials are available in the narthex.

 We will celebrate communion together.
 Those on Zoom are invited to gather the bread and wine and join us for worship.
 All are welcome at God’s table!

 This bulletin will be your guide in Worship.
 In our spoken readings and prayers, the congregation speaks the items in bold.

 Assistive Listening Devices are available at the rear of the sanctuary.
 Please see an usher for use instructions.